SilkRose/Pony/stories/whispers-and-wishes/whispers-and-wishes.md

 I try to speak, but don't know what to say.
 All that comes out in a squeak.

-Pinkie asks in concern, "Are you alright?
+Pinkie asks, worried, "Are you alright?
 You're squeezing my hand a lot all of a sudden."

+I falter.
 "I… I'm… I'm sorry."

 Her voice softens.
 "It's okay.
 We can talk about something else."

 "Like what?"

-"Did you enjoy the sleepover so far?"
+Pinkie asks with optimism, "Did you enjoy the sleepover so far?"

-"Yes, I had a lot of fun, but I can't stop thinking about…"
+"Yes, I had a lot of fun, but I couldn't stop thinking about…"

 "Am I helping by holding your hand?"